IBM/vision-terraform/README.md

 More specifically, it creates the following resources:

-* a Virtual Private Cloud (VPC)
-* a Subnet
-* a Virtual Server Instance within the VPC and a particular region and availability zone (AZ)
-* a floating IP (FIP) address on the public Internet
+* a Virtual Machine on the Internet
-* a security group that allows ingress traffic on port 443 (SSL) and on port 22 (for debug)
+* security group rules to allow HTTPS traffic

 This instance is not backed up, and will expire 90 days from creation.
 Export any models or datasets before destroying it, and before it expires.

-IMPORTANT: Reboots of the VM are not supported, and will result in loss of data.
-Back up any datasets or models prior to a reboot or shutdown of underlying VPC infrastructure.
+IMPORTANT: Back up any datasets or models prior to destruction of underlying VPC infrastructure.

 NOTE: Please note that provisioning may take approximately twenty minutes.